brennanashley/brennanashley/README.md

 - 👋 hi, i’m @brennanashley
 - 👀 i’m interested in btc
 - 🌱 i’m currently learning data science at lambda school
+- 👀 view my data science blog at ashtech.substack.com
-- 📫 How to reach me ashley-brennan@lambdastudents.com
+- 📫 How to reach me abrennan7@gmail.com

 <!---
 brennanashley/brennanashley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.